What is Mesh?

 Pain and Mesh

 About 15% of patients after a hernia repair with mesh suffer chronic pain.
 The pain usually starts several months after the operation.
 As we discussed, the pain is caused by multiple factors: shrinkage of the mesh, sensitive structures becoming scarred to the mesh, and the result of the Foreign Body Reaction.
-When the mesh is removed and then examined under the microscope, there are multiple neuromas indicating nerve damage and there are granulomas indicating the body’s attempt to reject the mesh.
+When the mesh is removed and then examined under the microscope, there are multiple neuromas indicating nerve damage, and granulomas are indicating the body’s attempt to reject the mesh.
 Unfortunately, even after the mesh is removed, many athletes still suffer from pain.

 Do Not Use Mesh.
 Period.